mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 Because I don't know, what is my [karma](glossary#karma)?
 Why did I become a monk?
 I don't know.
 I know why – but on the other hand, there are a lot of reasons.
 I don't know why [exactly], so I cannot say.

 That is really ‘stink’...
 But where does that stink of Katagiri come from?
 No way.
-You have to really go back to the beginingless past, to the endless future.
+You have to really go back to the beginningless past, to the endless future.

 ##### 27:35